calimarkus/JDStatusBarNotification/README.md

+BEWARE: Currently this is NOT compatible with iOS 13.
+See issue #110

 # JDStatusBarNotification

 Show messages on top of the status bar.
 Customizable colors, font and animation.
 Supports progress display and can show an activity indicator. iOS 6+ support, iPhone X support.
 Please open a [Github issue], if you think anything is missing or wrong.